GlennDumoulin/DeterministicFluidSimulation/Assets/GW2425_Dumoulin_Glenn_NL_LearningLog.md

 I noticed that the exam presentation planning went online on Leho, and I will have to go on January 13 at 10:06.
 This means I am one of the very first ones to have my final presentation.
 Also means I am one of the first ones to be done with grad work, which for me also means I'm done for this semester early.
 From today there are exactly 5 weeks remaining until this presentation so I will have to start working a bit harder to meet the deadline.

 I did not really meet my expectations today.
-I was able to make some progress but some other things came up today which needed my attention such as a mail I had to send to my coach Kasper Gerooms about how I should include this learning log into the reflection report because it seems to already be quite a lengthy document.
+I was able to make some progress but some other things came up today which needed my attention such as a mail I had to send to my coach Kasper Geeroms about how I should include this learning log into the reflection report because it seems to already be quite a lengthy document.

 Kasper suggested placing an excerpt of my learning log from the past few weeks to give an idea of my logging and add the full document as an appendix in the end.
 Instead of an appendix I will attach this document itself to the pdf to reduce the length of the document.